Septic and Sewer Disclosure

 Repairs and Service Contracts

-Inform buyers about any existing septic system maintenance contracts or service agreements.
-Some systems require regular professional monitoring, especially aerobic treatment units.
-Moreover, transferable service contracts add value for new owners.
+Additionally, inform buyers about any existing maintenance contracts or service agreements.
+Some systems — especially aerobic treatment units — require regular professional monitoring.
+Transferable service contracts add value for new owners.

-What Must Be Disclosed: Known Defects and Problems
+What Must Be Included in Septic and Sewer Disclosure: Known Defects and Problems

 Sewer Line Issues